-This programme was initiated in 1991, since when results have proved that it is fulfilling a real need for Pony Club Coaches who want to further their teaching skills.
+This programme was initiated in 1991 when results have proved that it is fulfilling a real need for Pony Club Coaches who want to further their teaching skills.

 It has been developed by the Training Committee of the New Zealand Pony Clubs Association, in conjunction with members of the National Coaching Panel - Mesdames S. Dickens QSM, K. Hogan, E. Knox-Thompson QSM, and Mrs J. Howard, all holders of the British Horse Society's Instructors' Certificate.
 [BHSI]

 The Programme is voluntary and available to financial members of the New Zealand Pony Club who are coaching or assisting at Pony Club.
-Prior to any assessments participants must have attended an Coaches' Course of the appropriate level with a suitably qualified coach.
+Prior to any assessments, participants must have attended a Coaches' Course of the appropriate level with a suitably qualified coach.

 The Programme consists of six levels, corresponding with the Pony Club Certificates.
-Each Level involves attendance at an coaches course; completing correspondence units, including reading, exercises and practical assignments; and teaching assessments.
+Each Level involves attendance at a coach's course; completing correspondence units, including reading, exercises and practical assignments; and teaching assessments.
 Coaches are awarded a certificate and badge after successfully completing each level.
 Holders of a D/D+ Level Certificate are known as D/D+ Level Coaches and so on through the system.

 D/D+ Level assessments should be arranged by the coaches Club, and usually take place in a rally situation.
 All other Levels assessments are arranged by the Coaching Officer, often at a central venue.

 The levels are based on the NZ Pony Club Certificates and contain:

 Assessment of teaching: completed at Pony Club [one day] with an Assessor.

 D/D+ level.
 Three correspondence units, practical assignments and four practical assessments of teaching.